4d/docs/docs/FormObjects/properties_Text.md

 ## Meta Info Expression
 `Collection or entity selection type list boxes`

 Specifies an expression or a variable which will be evaluated for each row displayed.
 It allows defining a whole set of row text attributes.
-You must pass an object variable or an expression that returns an object.
+You must pass an **object variable** or an **expression that returns an object**.
 The following properties are supported:

 |Property name|	Type|	Description|
 |---|---|---|